 Recognised as a leading insolvency and restructuring lawyer by multiple legal directories, Michael advises on solvent and insolvent restructuring/workouts, selling distressed debt and security, security enforcement, and recovery strategies.
 He assists insolvency practitioners in their role as receivers, voluntary administrators, and liquidators and on all aspects of insolvency law, security, trading, and asset disposal.
 He has acted for various distressed debtors, including JUCY Rental Group in the restructure and sale of its distressed rental and hotel business following the onset of the COVID-19 pandemic.

 Michael also advises directors (particularly on directors’ duties in a distressed context), unsecured creditors, and corporate borrowers on all aspects of financings, insolvency, and restructurings.

 A dedicated lawyer, Michael has excellent technical skills and a strong commercial approach.
 Clients appreciate his timely advice and enjoy working with him.
 His expert knowledge is consistently praised.
 He has been described by one client as “experienced, pragmatic and reliable” and as a lawyer who “does excellent work” – Chambers Asia-Pacific 2022.
 Another client rates his "insolvency and restructuring experience along with negotiation skills."
 Chambers Asia-Pacific 2020.

 Michael has international experience, having worked at Mayer Brown and Hogan Lovells in London before joining the firm.

-- Ranked as Highly Regarded – Restructuring & Insolvency, Banking and Project Finance, IFLR1000
+- Highly Regarded, Restructuring and Insolvency, Banking and Project Finance, IFLR1000

-- Recognised for Insolvency and Reorganisation Law, Best Lawyers
+- Recognised, Insolvency and Reorganisation Law, Best Lawyers